 Part 1 - Requestor

 Name of Requestor:

 Title:

 Business:

 Work location:

 E-mail address:

 Phone number:

-Part 2 - Proposed Interme diary
+Part 2 - Proposed Intermediary

 Name of proposed Intermediary:

 Website address:

 Work address:

 Phone number:

+Part 3 - Detailed description of work to be performed

-on of work to be performed formed and the location(s) at which the work will take place.
+Describe the work to be performed and the location(s) at which the work will take place.

-Part 4 - Questions 1.
-Is the Intermediary to be compensated on a 'success' or 'contingent' fee or similar basis that rewards a successful outcome?
-Yes [] No [] If Yes, please give details: Has the Intermediary requested that any funds be sent to an account not in the name of the Intermediary or in a country other than where the Intermediary is headquartered or located?
-If Yes, please give details: Is the Intermediary requesting compensation that is either above the normal market rate for the services provided or on terms that are unusual in any respect?
-If Yes, please give details: If the Intermediary is an individual, is that person known or believed to be a government official in a position to influence or take action for or against the Company (or a Company JV or co-investment entity), a close relative of such a government official or formerly such a government official?
-Yes [] No [] If Yes, please give details:
+Part 4 - Questions

+1. Is the Intermediary to be compensated on a 'success' or 'contingent' fee or similar basis that rewards a successful outcome?

+2. Has the Intermediary requested that any funds be sent to an account not in the name of the Intermediary or in a country other than where the Intermediary is headquartered or located?

+3. Is the Intermediary requesting compensation that is either above the normal market rate for the services provided or on terms that are unusual in any respect?

+4. If the Intermediary is an individual, is that person known or believed to be a government official in a position to influence or take action for or against the Company (or a Company JV or co-investment entity), a close relative of such a government official or formerly such a government official?

 5. If the Intermediary is an entity, is it known or believed that the entity has an owner, director, officer, or employee who is a current government official in a position to influence or take action for or against the Company (or a Company JV or co-investment entity) or a close relative of such an Official, or that the entity is owned or controlled, in whole or in part, by the government?

-Yes [] No [] If Yes, please give details: 6.
-Was the Intermediary recommended or suggested by a government official in a position to influence or take action for or against the Company (or a Company JV or co-investment entity) or a close relative of such an Official?
-Yes [] No [] If Yes, please give details: 7.
-Is it known or believed that the Intermediary has close business or personal ties to a government official in a position to influence or take action for or against the Company (or a Company JV or co-investment entity)?
-Yes [] No [] If Yes, please give details: 8.
-What research and other due diligence has been conducted on the Intermediary (for example, a web search, a site or office visit, and a check of references)?
-9. What were the results of the due diligence, including any negative information on the Intermediary's history, integrity or reliability and any red flags or other bases for concern?
-10. Is there any reason to believe that the Intermediary will offer or give anything of value to a government official in order to influence or take action for or against the Company (or a Company JV or co-investment entity)?
-Yes [] No [] If Yes, please give details:
+6. Was the Intermediary recommended or suggested by a government official in a position to influence or take action for or against the Company (or a Company JV or co-investment entity) or a close relative of such an Official?

+7. Is it known or believed that the Intermediary has close business or personal ties to a government official in a position to influence or take action for or against the Company (or a Company JV or co-investment entity)?

+- 8. What research and other due diligence has been conducted on the Intermediary (for example, a web search, a site or office visit, and a check of references)? - 9.
+What were the results of the due diligence, including any negative information on the Intermediary's history, integrity or reliability and any red flags or other bases for concern? - 10.
+Is there any reason to believe that the Intermediary will offer or give anything of value to a government official in order to influence or take action for or against the Company (or a Company JV or co-investment entity)?